 Millfield’s large ensemble provision includes: School Choir, Symphony Orchestra, Chamber Choir (Millfield Camerata), String Orchestra, Jazz Band, Percussion Ensemble, Brass Ensemble, Wind Ensemble and a vibrant Rock and Pop group.
 In addition to this there are numerous Chamber Music ensembles rehearsing every week and competing in national chamber music festivals.
 Our provision for contemporary music is outstanding with enormous opportunities available for both live performance and recording.

 First class instrumental tuition is available to all pupils on all orchestral instruments, piano, guitar, drums, harp and singing.
-In recent years, Millfield music scholars have gone on to study at some of the finest conservatoires in the world including Curtis Institute, Royal College of Music, Royal Academy of Music and Trinity Laban.
+In recent years, Millfield music scholars have gone on to study at some of the finest conservatoires in the world including Curtis Institute, Royal College of Music, Royal Academy of Music, Royal Northern College of Music and Trinity Laban.

-As well as being the major venue for school concerts, the Johnson Hall also hosts our International Concert Series, which has included pianist Pascal Rogé, The Tallis Scholars and The Orchestra of the Age of Enlightenment.
-The International Concert Series 2016-17 welcomes two outstanding world-renowned young musicians, Jennifer Pike (violin) and Joseph Moog (piano).
+As well as being the major venue for school concerts, the Johnson Hall also hosts our International Concert Series, which has included pianist Pascal Rogé, The Tallis Scholars, Jennifer Pike and The Orchestra of the Age of Enlightenment.
+The International Concert Series 2018-19 welcomes three outstanding world-renowned groups: Harry the Piano, Wiggin-Wass Sax and Harp Duo and the Ferio Saxophone Quartet plus The King's Singers.